On asymptotically almost periodic solutions to the Navier-Stokes equations on hyperbolic manifolds: The Navier-Stokes equations: existence, uniqueness and asymptotic behaviour of the small forward AAP- mild solutions

-$ii)$ In \cite{HuyXuan2020} the asymptotic behaviour of the small mild solutions of \eqref{CauchyNSE} is obtained by using the cone inequality.
-Here, we give another proof for the exponential decay of $\hat{u}$ and $\nabla\hat{u}$ by using the Gronwall's inequality and the convergences of gamma functions.
+$ii)$ In recent works \cite{HuyXuan2020,HuyXuan2021',XVQ2023}, the asymptotic behaviour of the mild solutions of incompressible Navier-Stoke equations \eqref{DivNavierStokes} on non-compact Einstein or generalized non-compact manifolds with negarive Ricci curvatures are obtained by using the cone inequality.
+Here, we give another proof for the exponential decay of $\hat{u}$ and $\nabla\hat{u}$ by using the Gronwall's inequality and the convergences of beta and gamma functions.